Colloquium on Violence & Religion (COV&R)

 A Workable Theory of Religion and Violence

 As issues of religion and violence beg for analysis and understanding, COV&R is uniquely positioned to make a valuable contribution to the search for new, more useful theoretical frameworks.
 As a related scholarly organization of the American Academy of Religions, COV&R sponsors and co-sponsors sessions at the AAR Annual Meeting to explore the ongoing salience of mimetic theory and the diverse ways Girard’s thought illuminates themes and issues in the study of religion.

 The Colloquium works diligently to support and promote the next generation of scholars with undergraduate and graduate contests, awards and scholarships.
 Active participation as presenters at the Annual Conference provides a unique opportunity for students to gain experience, receive valuable feedback, and develop relationships with peers and professors outside of their institution.

 The annual membership fee of $55 USD includes these valuable benefits:

 - A generous member discount to the Annual Conference.

 - Access to conference proceedings, both abstracts and, in many cases, complete papers.

 - Books from two series published by Michigan State University Press, Studies in Violence, Mimesis, and Culture and Breakthroughs in Mimetic Theory at no cost (sponsored by Imitatio).
-This is an incredible value available only to COV&R members.
-In 2016, members received four books (total list price $115) and three new titles (total list price $75) are scheduled for publication in 2017.
-Typically two books ship in spring and two in fall.
+This incredible value includes three or four books published each year.
+Typically one or two books ship in spring and another one or two in fall.
+Forthcoming books for each season are announced on the website of each series.
 PLEASE NOTE: Members receive books published in the year their membership begins.
 Books from previous years can be purchased from the Michigan State University Press website.

 - Access to the online Membership Directory.